2000222/Kinova-Gemini/README.md

 # Kinova-Gemini
-We present the original “Kinova Gemini”, a robotic system that successfully implements interactive robot grasping or pick-and-place tasks with visual reasoning and conversational AI via HRI in three different application scenarios.
+We present the original “Kinova Gemini”, a robotic system that successfully implements interactive robot grasping or pick-and-place tasks with visual reasoning and conversational AI via Human Robot Interaction (HRI) in three different application scenarios.

+This work has been published by IEEE ROBIO 2022, which was completed in 2022.7 before the release of ChatGPT.

 ## Robot Perception